 contraception during the study treatment period and for at least 120 days after the

 last dose of study treatment.

-- Has cSCC that is amenable to surgical resection, local control with radiotherapy, or
+- Has cSCC that can be cured with surgical resection, radiotherapy, or with a

 - Has any other histologic type of skin cancer other than invasive squamous cell